rosera/serverless-bootcamp/web-2-serverless/04-lab/README.md

-# Hello Web Server
+# Hello Webpack

 ## Scenario
- Add a simple web server to render the web page
+ Add a simple web configuration to render the web page